Don Bacon: Immigration

 In August 2017, Bacon and five of his House colleagues urged Trump to preserve the Deferred Action for Childhood Arrivals program for undocumented youth brought to the United States as children (also known as "Dreamers"), "until we can pass a permanent legislative solution."
 In 2019, he voted for legislation to create a pathway to citizenship for undocumented youth.

 Bacon has expressed support for construction of the U.S.-Mexico border wall supported by Trump.
 Bacon voted against legislation to end the December 2018–January 2019 government shutdown by appropriating funds without money for a border wall.
 He said that Trump's attempt to circumvent Congress by declaring a national emergency to redirect money from military construction to building a border wall was not "the right way to go" because it infringed on congressional powers, but voted against a House resolution to overturn the emergency declaration and against overriding Trump's veto of legislation that would have overturned the declaration.

 In 2017, Bacon reintroduced the Kerrie Orozco Act, which would "allow the spouses of first responders, killed in the line of duty, access to a quicker process of becoming an American citizen."

+In 2025, Bacon cosponsored the American Families United Act.

 Impeachment

-In 2019, the House voted on two articles of impeachment against President Donald Trump.
+In 2019, the House voted on two articles of impeachment against Donald Trump.
 Bacon voted against both articles.

 In 2021, the House voted on one article of impeachment against Trump for incitement of insurrection after the January 6 attack on the U.S. Capitol.
 Bacon voted against the article.

+In 2023, Bacon voted for the impeachment inquiry into Joe Biden, but said he was skeptical of the efforts to impeach, stating that he thinks Biden did engage in corruption, but that impeachments are bad for the nation and generally hurt the election successes of the party bringing the proceedings.